-(2) The reasons referred to in subsection (1) shall be entered in the record of the proceedings or, where the proceedings are not recorded, shall be provided in writing.
+(5) The reasons provided under subsection (4) shall be entered in the record of the proceedings or, if the proceedings are not recorded, shall be provided in writing.

 Marginal note:Publication prohibited

-(a) the contents of an application made under section 278.3;
+(a) the contents of an application made under subsection 278.93;

 (2) Every person who contravenes subsection (1) is guilty of an offence punishable on summary conviction.

 Marginal note:Judge to instruct jury — re use of evidence